 Legally Permissible: Parcel M is located in McCall's Rural Residential ("RR") zoning designation.
 RR restricts development to a density of one dwelling unit per ten acres.
 The Department preliminary platted and recorded the Cougar Island Subdivision, which includes five residential lots; one of which is improved and currently leased.
 McCall staff have indicated the lots are non-conforming to the current RR zoning designation.
 However, the five lots are buildable tracts, which cannot be further subdivided.
 The Conditions, Covenants & Restrictions (CC&Rs) prohibit further subdivision as well.
-McCall staff explained there are no prohibitions on obtaining a building permit for any of these lots and, should a structure be destroyed or demolished, there is no prohibition upon re-building.
-Therefore, the key point here is compliance with the current zoning and CC&Rs.
+There is a shoreline overlay that requires review by the City of McCall's Planning and Zoning Commission.